What if there were a better way to practice Family Law?

 These are some of the questions our firm is on a mission to answer.
 If that line of thinking gets you excited, then you might consider working with us.

 Many attorneys who have practiced family law for a while are exhausted.
 The level of intensity, the drama, the needless escalation of conflict, the heartbreak – it’s enough to wear anyone down.
-The system as practiced in many firms, seems designed to wear down the clients, and the attorneys.
-There is a better way of doing things, so that the balance, most days, have you feeling awesome about how much you are making a real impact on people’s lives, (probably punctuated by a couple of bad days here and there ... we're not magicians).
+The system as practiced in many firms seems designed to wear down the clients, and the attorneys.
+There is a better way of doing things, so that the balance, most days, have you feeling awesome about how much you are positively affecting people’s lives, (probably punctuated by a couple of bad days here and there ... we're not magicians.)

 To be a good fit for this role, you should be someone who is looking for an opportunity to focus on helping people navigate the biggest decisions they will face in their lives: changes in their family.
 Whether divorce, separation, custody, parenting time, visitation, or other family changes, disputes, or crises, you want to help them reach the best outcome that is consistent with their values.

 We need you to be proficient in Colorado family Law practice and procedure.
 At the same time, we want you to not be "set in your ways," or wedded to “the way things have always been done.”
 You should be an optimist, and a realist, at the same time.